coherentdrift/fallacytag/_pages/08-constraints.md

 ![Staying honest at the edges](/fallacytag/assets/images/8%20-%20Staying%20Honest%20at%20the%20Edges.svg)

+This section methodically aligns design implications with FallacyTag's core mission of reflection over adjudication, and proposes principled ways to navigate interpretive ambiguity, user perception, privacy, and social misuse.
+However, the assessment also acknowledges that many of these "edges" are managed rather than fully solved.
+The efficacy of FallacyTag's proposed solutions ultimately depends heavily on user adoption, accurate interpretation, and the willingness of communities to foster norms that prioritize constructive reasoning over adversarial engagement, a social challenge that we view as conditional in general public contexts (see [Section 7.3](/fallacytag/pages/07-feasibility/#73-social-feasibility-between-usefulness-and-blowback) and [Appenix C](fallacytag/pages/appendices/appendix-c/)).

 ---

 FallacyTag’s legitimacy rests on respecting constraints—interpretive, social, and perceptual.
 Yet even a carefully bounded tool raises an important question: When is it actually worth deploying?
 Constraints alone don’t answer that; they only frame the boundaries of possibility.
 Next, we propose a structured way to determine which contexts genuinely invite FallacyTag—and which are better left untouched.